dv4all/RSD-as-a-service/backend-postgrest/tests/README.md

 ## Run test locally

 From the backend-postgrest directory run the following docker-compose command.
+It will run tests and remove containers and volumes after performing the tests.

 ```bash
 # run test and clean up the containers on exit